 This healthy jambalaya is packed with protein from the shrimp and beans.
-One serving of this dish contains about 9 grams of protein from the shrimp and about 5 grams of plant-based protein from the cannellini beans.
+One serving of this dish contains about 10 grams of protein from the shrimp and about 5 grams of plant-based protein from the cannellini beans.
 The spices used help to pack in major flavor without adding any calories or sodium.
 Plus, the brown rice used in this recipe is filled with important B vitamins and fiber.

-Another reason I love this recipe is because it is a one-pan meal.
+Another reason I love this recipe is because it is a one-pot meal.
 This means less dishes and throw-it-all-in style cooking.
 Win and win.

 - 3 tablespoons olive oil

-- 1 bell pepper of your choice diced (green, red, orange, yellow)
+- 1 bell pepper of your choice, diced (green, red, orange, or yellow)

 - 2 bay leaves